Sacramento River water near Bend California

 Local plan

-Pick the exact upper corridor first: Dunsmuir-town pockets, the Delta area, or the lower canyon above Shasta Lake.
+Pick the exact upper area first: Dunsmuir-town pockets, the Delta area, or the lower canyon above Shasta Lake.
 Match the day to one stretch and its current rule zone instead of bouncing between every pullout with one generic Sacramento River idea.

 Backup water